Accounting Of Inventory Stock

 previous period’s stock-in-hand value can be positive or negative.
 If

-added to assets (stock-in-hand / fixed-assets).
+added to assets (stock-in-hand).
 If negative, a reverse entry

 This complete process is called Periodic Inventory.